 Sirhindi like others before and after him, failed to understand Ibn al-Arabi's wahdat al-wujud and simply dismissed it as heretical pantheism, rather then a form of panentheism, in which God exists in and interpenetrates every part of nature, and timelessly extends beyond as well.

 Throughout its history, the concept of Wahdat al-Wujud has all too easily been dismissed as pantheistic, and hence as a form of shirk.
 But this misunderstands and misrepresents Ibn al-Arabi's idea of God's Being (wujud) descending into creation through form of Self-Disclosure (tajalli) through veiling (kashf).
 One's existence is within the realm of nonexistence and thus unreal insofar as God as the Real is separate from creation.
 One only comes to the Absolute Reality when He discloses Himself through the lifting of veils of illusion.
-Many Sufis claimed that in such a state nothing separates the Lord from the soul, and a person unites with their Beloved Lord, lost in such union that, fana’ fi'Allah is achieved.
+Many Sufis claimed that in such a state nothing separates the Lord from the soul, and a person unites with their Beloved Lord, lost in such union that fana’ fi'Allah is achieved.
 In our most primordial existence, we exist only in Him, and it is in our nonexistence that we truly exist.
 Through this, one can understand that wahdat al-wujud is certainly not pantheism, nor even perfect panentheism.

 Ahmad b.
 Idris